 This is perhaps the most popular of all water filtration systems that are designed to be small and easy to install.
 It is very similar to activated carbon block filtration systems, but it has the difference of using granules of carbon instead of a solid piece of this material.
 The granules are exceptional at helping to remove odors, and can also help in the removal of chlorine.
 Therefore, if you are only concerned about the drinking water that you have coming out of your tap, GAC systems would likely be the best and most economical choice.

 This is an advanced technology that uses what is called a semi-permeable membrane.
 It is capable of taking out inorganic contaminants.
 It is thought to produce the cleanest drinking water of all water filtration systems.
 It is said that 99% of all contaminants, which will include minerals, can be removed.
 However, this is not the most economically viable choice.
 It is actually one of the more expensive ways to filter water.
 Likewise, it is also one of the slowest processes by which water can be filtered.
 It is likely best suited for those that are not concerned about the speed of the filtration system, but the quality of the water that they are drinking.
+Take a look at some RO water purifiers, to find one that is right for you.

 RO systems come in the portable/countertop variety, or whole house filtration systems.
 The technology is also very common in water softener systems.